 Required Licenses

-- Sales Tax Permit: If you sell products related to organizing, you may need a sales tax permit to collect sales tax from customers.
+- Sales Tax Permit: If you sell products in addition to services, register for a sales tax permit with the state tax department.

 Insurance Requirements

-- General Liability Insurance: Covers claims of bodily injury or property damage resulting from your services.
-Recommended coverage amount is at least $1 million.
+- General Liability Insurance: Covers claims of bodily injury and property damage, essential for protecting your business assets.

 Training Certifications

-- Certified Professional Organizer (CPO): Offered by the National Association of Professional Organizers (NAPO), this certification requires a minimum number of hours working in the field and passing an exam.
+- Certified Professional Organizer® (CPO): Offered by the Board of Certification for Professional Organizers, requires a minimum of 1, 500 hours of paid organizing work and passing an exam.

 Local Business Permits

-- Home Occupation Permit: If you plan to run your organizing business from home, you may need a home occupation permit to comply with local ordinances.
+- Home Occupation Permit: If you operate your organizing business from home, this permit may be required to comply with zoning laws.

-- Sign Permit: If you intend to put up a sign for your business, check if a sign permit is required by your local municipality.
+- Sign Permit: If you wish to display a sign for your business, check with local authorities to see if you need a permit.